sourcecode347/SourceCode347Windows10Shield/README.md

 * The Reset option resets all firewall settings

-* The Setup option resets all firewal settings and block any connection and app
+* The Setup option resets all firewal settings and blocks every application and every communication

 # License